Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Chalice of Blessing.png" Align=right width=8% height=8%>

-- 2500 Gold
+- 5500 Gold
 - Wondrous Item
 - Attunement

 **Blessing**: You learn the bless spell and can cast it once a day without using a spell slot.
 Whenever you cast bless, you can spend 4 mana to empower it.
 An empowered bless spells dice increases to 1d6 and heals the blessed creature equal to the number rolled on the bless dice whenever they make an attack roll or saving throw.

-**Health**: You gain maximum hit points equal to half your hit dice.
+**Mana**: You gain maximum hit points equal to half your hit dice.

 ---